Achievable Rates for Channels with Deletions and Insertions: InDel Channel

-\ee The first term corresponds to $Y_{j-1}$ being an original input bit, the second term to $Y_{j-1}$ being a duplication, and the third to $Y_{j-1}$ being a complementary insertion, respectively.
-Each of these terms can be calculated in a manner very similar to equations \eqref{eq:del_pys_y} and \eqref{eq:del_pbarys_y} of Proposition \ref{prop:sy}.
-Hence we obtain, \be \pi(S_j=k, Y_{j-1}={y}, Y_j=y, T_j=0)= \left\{
+\ee The first term in \eqref{eq:iytys} corresponds to $Y_{j-1}$ being an original input bit, the second term to $Y_{j-1}$ being a duplication, and the third to $Y_{j-1}$ being a complementary insertion.
+Each of these terms can be calculated in a manner very similar to \eqref{eq:del_pys_y} and \eqref{eq:del_pbarys_y} in Proposition \ref{prop:sy}.
+Combined with the convergence of $P(I_j)$ to the stationary distribution \eqref{eq:ipr_stat}, we obtain that $P((S_j, Y_{j-1}, Y_j, T_j)=(k,y,y,0))$ converges to the distribution \be